jeff-dillon/music_challenge2/README.md

 1. run the pipeline.py file to generate the CSV file(s)
 1. run the graphs.py file to see the example graphs
 1. modify the pipeline.py and graphs.py files to complete the challenges and bonus.

+## Query Tool
+You can use the query tool from [SQLite Tutorial](https://www.sqlitetutorial.net/tryit/) to test your queries.